Article I. Name

 - All members of the Association are welcome to attend meetings of the Board of Directors.
 However, the Board may by majority vote to go into Closed Session when it is deemed appropriate.
 Upon passing a motion to go into Closed Session, attendees who are not members of the Board must leave the meeting so that the Board may conduct any items of business that require confidentiality.

 Article VIII.
-Attorney
+Finances

 The President may, if he or she deems necessary, appoint an attorney, to serve the Association, with the concurrence of the Board of Directors.

-Article IX.
-Amendments to Bylaws
+Article X. Amendments to Bylaws

 The power to adopt and amend the Bylaws shall be vested in the Board of Directors, and may be exercised at any regular meeting of the Board, by a majority vote of the members present, provided that notice of the intended action was included in the call of the meeting.
 Changes in the Bylaws shall be published on the Association’s website.

-Article X. Effective Date
+Article XII.
+Effective Date

 The effective date of these Bylaws shall be May 30th, 2022.